kien-phung/VietAuEdu/README.md

-# VietAuEdu - Overseas Education Promotion Website
+# VietAuAcademy - Overseas Education Promotion Website

-VietAuEdu is a web application designed to promote overseas study programs for Vietnamese students.
+VietAuAcademy is a web application designed to promote overseas study programs for Vietnamese students.
 It provides detailed information about study opportunities abroad, program highlights, and contact options for interested students.